top of page

 ♪Doing different things with both hands

-🎹 In order to perform delicate finger coordination, it is important and necessary to have good control of the trunk (the core of the body), wrists, arms, and shoulders.
-In other words, it is important to nurture core strength first in childhood.
+🎹 Delicate finger coordination requires good control of the trunk (the body's core), wrists, arms, and shoulders.
+In other words, it is critical to develop core strength beginning in childhood.

-After gross motor activities (using the whole body to feel and move to the music), the children can smoothly move on to fine motor activities (playing the piano).
+Following gross motor activities (using the entire body to feel and move to music), children can smoothly transition to fine motor activities (playing the piano).

 IMG_3662.jpeg